jffhtchr/drama_free_dinner_party/README.md

 ## -- Overview -- ##

 Imagine you are hosting an event and you need to fit a bunch of people into a room to eat dinner.
 There are two things you must figure out.
 1) For a given number of guests, how can you arrange the tables/chairs/misc furniture in a rectangular room that is X feet wide by Y feet long so that everyone fits comfortably?
-2) How can you generate a seating chart to to minimize awkward conversation/ fights so that everyone is happy?
+2) How can you generate a seating chart to to minimize awkward conversation and fights so that everyone is happy?

 ## -- Layout -- ##
 ![layout img](https://raw.githubusercontent.com/jffhtchr/drama_free_dinner_party/master/images/SeatingChart.png)